 During this fiscal year, the Board of Directors meeting was held 12 times, and we discussed and made decisions on important matters.
-Furthermore, Directors responsible for key policies reported to us on the execution of operations.
+Furthermore, Representative Directors reported to us on the execution of operations.

 The Board of Directors received outside assessment and reports from the Accounting Auditor, and confirmed the reliability of financial reporting in accordance with the 'Regulations Concerning the Formulation, Implementation and Evaluation of Internal Controls Covering Financial Reporting.'